Growing coriander is just as easy as growing cilantro. No wonder, it's the same plant...

-(Parsely, dill and carrots for example are in the same family).
+(Parsely, dill, carrots and fennel for example are in the same family.)

 Coriander flowers are an important food source for beneficial insects, especially little parasitic wasps and predatory flies.

-Coriander is not very greedy or competitive, the feathery leaves don't make too much shade, so there is no reason not to have coriander plants growing all through your garden!
+Coriander is not very greedy or competitive, the feathery leaves allow sun through for others, so there is no reason not to have coriander plants growing all through your garden!

 If you want to grow coriander for seeds you don't need to worry so much over your plants bolting to seed prematurely.

 However, a coriander plant will of course produce more and better seed if it is big and strong.
 So it doesn't hurt to still observe all the advice from the previous page to let the coriander grow as big and strong as possible first.

 Keep watering and feeding your coriander plants well, and wait for the flower to develop and set seeds.
 In hot weather this may take as little as 4 - 6 weeks from sowing, during cool weather it can take several months.